aganje1/QuickSortC/README.md

 # QuickSortC
-Program.cs contains a serial versiono of Quicksort.
+Program.cs contains a serial version of Quicksort.